FranckBeugnet/projectTracking/readme.txt

+1.1.0 :
+New Feature - Encode your data with AES
+If you want to protect data that you publish on Android, you can now encode data with the AES Algorithm.
+All column with the header "AES Crypt Option" can save encode data.
+You can merge data encode et no encode on the same column.
+For activating this option, you just have to set the AES Secret Key on the left side menu. (with the key or your choice) For encoding data, you just have to use the site : http://perso.numericable.fr/fbeugnet/projectTracking/encrypt.html

+Chiffrer vos données avec AES
+Si vous souhaitez protéger les données que vous publiez sur Google, vous pouvez désormais les encoder avec le célèbre algorithme AES (256 bit)
+Toutes les colonnes avec l'en-tête "AES Crypt Option" peuvent etre encodées.
+Vous pouvez mixer les données encodées ou non sur une même colonne.
+Pour activer cette option, vous devez juste renseigner AES Secret Key dans votre menu gauche.
+Pour encoder vos données, rendez vous sur : http://perso.numericable.fr/fbeugnet/projectTracking/encrypt.html

 Project Tracking is an Android application for publishing Software Development Project Indicators.
 With this application you can communicate to other Project Actors (Client, Team, Direction) :
   - Release Burndown